ha-bina/fraud-detection/README.md

-# Fraud Detection Pipeline
+# Fraud Detection Project

-This repository contains a modular pipeline for detecting fraudulent transactions using Python and scikit-learn.
-The project is organized for clarity and reproducibility, with all data processing steps separated into the `src/preprocessing` package.
+This repository provides a complete pipeline for fraud detection, including data preprocessing, feature engineering, and model training/evaluation.
+The project is modular and organized for clarity and reproducibility.

+---

 ## Project Structure